Top Three Popular Posts

 https://sf.eater.com/2019/1/29/18200811/moe-greens-cannabis-consumption-lounge-dispensary-opens-san-francisco

 'Still, if there’s one trait the Dutch capital possesses in volume, it’s dynamism.
 Amsterdam has always been avant-garde of social progress.
 In this year’s national elections, the city cast most votes for the Greens – a leftist party so named for espousing environmental priorities, though inevitably also associated with their other verdant leanings.
-Notable, too, is INTRAVAL’s calculation that Amsterdam still has one coffeeshop per every 4,907 residents, and that the nationwide decline feared originally “has somewhat stablised.”
+Notable, too, is INTRAVAL’s calculation that Amsterdam still has one coffeeshop per every 4,907 residents, and that the nationwide decline feared originally “has somewhat stabilised.”

 So while the outlook for dispensaries in the Netherlands is not cloud-free, the landscape remains fertile and varied, as the 10 Amsterdam coffeeshops below attest to.
 These are our picks for the best places to stop, sip a coffee, and sample both new and classic strains the next time you’re in the Netherlands.'